KeigoKato19/puyo_uploader/README.md

 **Feature**
 + Create, Read, Update, Delete puyo figure
 + Chain Animation Playable
-+ Support Classification by tag
++ Support Classification by tag
 + Search by name and Tag
 + No registration and no login
 + Responsive Web Design